humanloop/frontend-test/README.md

 This is a frontend exercise that will give you a chance to see some of the things we build at Humanloop.

-At Humanloop we want to make instructing AI systems as intuitive as teaching a colleage.
-Right now, machine learning instruction happens primarily through providing hundreds of hand labelled labels, so we want to make that process as easy, intuitive and fun as possible.
+At Humanloop we want to make instructing AI systems as intuitive as teaching a colleague.
+Right now, machine learning instruction happens primarily through providing hundreds of hand labelled example, so we want to make that process as easy, intuitive and _fun_ as possible.

 For this task, we look at the problem of [named-entity recognition (NER)](https://en.wikipedia.org/wiki/Named-entity_recognition).
 We would like to build an annotation interface for for NER – to display a textual document and be able to label spans of text with one of a handful of classes.